glacials/twos.dev/src/cold/apple.md

 even after months of correcting it.

-When attaching large files Mail allows you to send them as iCloud Drive links instead, but I've had recipients experience trouble downloading them.
+When attaching large files Mail allows you to send them as iCloud Drive links instead (Google has this same behavior with Drive), but I've had recipients experience trouble downloading them.

 Mail's search is bad.
 On macOS, it searches only the mailbox being viewed (e.g. Inbox) by default.
 Because I do inbox zero, this is never what I want to